-When we talk about resolution in ultrasound imaging there are actually three ‘categories’ of resolution that we’re referring to: spatial resolution, temporal resolution and contrast resolution.
+When we talk about resolution in ultrasound imaging there are three ‘categories’ of resolution that we’re referring to: Spatial Resolution, Temporal Resolution and Contrast Resolution.
 The one that most of us instinctively think about when we hear the term ‘resolution’ is spatial resolution.

 Lateral resolution is determined by the width of the ultrasound beam, which varies with depth.
 It is initially determined by the ‘aperture’ of the beam at the transducer face, narrowing within the focal zone where the lateral resolution is greatest, then diverging deep to the focal zone.
 Focusing of the ultrasound beam (either electronically or with an acoustic lens) can improve lateral resolution in the near-field at the expense of poorer far-field resolution.
 As most modern ultrasound machines have the ability to electronically set the focal zone (usually marked by an arrow or “hourglass” shaped marker visible on the depth scale of the screen), it should be set at the level of the region of interest or, for larger organs, at the deepest extent of the organ to be imaged.

-Finally, elevational resolution is governed by the thickness of the ultrasound beam.
+Elevational resolution is governed by the thickness of the ultrasound beam.
 It’s tempting to think of an ultrasound beam as being two-dimensional because the image we see on the screen is two-dimensional.
 However, this is not the case; the beam has a thickness that is related to the length of the transducer elements (piezoelectric crystals).
 The longer the elements, the thicker the beam.
 During image processing the ultrasound machine performs volume averaging across the thickness of the beam.
 The thicker the beam, the more the signal is ‘averaged,’ and therefore the lower the elevational resolution; the converse is also true.
 This oft-forgotten dimension of resolution plays a significant part in determining the quality of the image on the screen.
-The effects of volume averaging on elevational resolution (and thus overall image resolution) can, to an extent, be mitigated by use of a fixed focal-length acoustic lens which maximizes elevational resolution (i.e. makes the beam most narrow in the elevational plane) at the focal zone.
-An acoustic lens functions in much the same way as an optical lens (such as in a pair of glasses) – it is a fixed structure that is built into the transducer and it focuses the ultrasound beam in the elevational plane.
-This comes at the cost of significantly poorer resolution close to the transducer face and in the far field.
-So-called ‘matrix’ array transducers, in which transducer arrays are arranged in more than one row (i.e. in a matrix), are able to steer the ultrasound beam dynamically in this plane and can thus further improve elevational resolution.
+However, elevational resolution is something we cannot specifically adjust as it related to the physical properties of the ultrasound probe.
+Modern ‘matrix’ array transducers, in which transducer arrays are arranged in more than one row (i.e. in a matrix), can steer the ultrasound beam dynamically in this plane and can improve elevational resolution.
 However, this is very demanding on the machine’s processing capabilities!

 Contrast resolution is, as the name implies, the ability of the machine to detect and display differences in echogenicity between adjacent tissues.
 As you might imagine, a machine that has high contrast resolution will be able to detect subtle differences in echogenicity of soft tissue structures and may produce quite a ‘contrasty’ (black and white) image.
 Conversely a machine with low contrast resolution will produce quite a ‘flat’, grey image.